-The molecular and endocrine mechanisms underlying facultative hypo- and hyperthermia are not well understood.
-CORT or testosterone could play a role in regulating facultative hypothermia.
-In hummingbirds external CORT increased the use of torpor (Hiebert et al., 2000).
+The molecular and endocrinological mechanisms underlying facultative hypo- and hyperthermia are not well understood.
+CORT could play a role in regulating facultative hypothermia: in hummingbirds external CORT increased the use of torpor (Hiebert et al., 2000).
 In mammals, experimental administration of testosterone has been shown to inhibit torpor (Mzilikazi and Lovegrove, 2002).
-A potential testosterone-dependence could also explain why, in birds, torpor was restricted to females in the Puerto Rican tody (Todus mexicanus) (Merola-Zwartjes and Ligon, 2000), and hypothermia was deeper in females compared to males in Eurasian skylarks (Alauda arvensis) and blue tits (Cyanistes caeruleus) (Nord et al., 2009; Powolny et al., 2016).
-Finally, in chicken models, low temperature combined with fasting, suppressed hepatic thyroid hormone deiodinase enzyme (DIO2) and serum T3 level (Ikegami et al., 2015), which suggest that THs may also function as a regulatory mechanism for facultative hypothermia in cold and food-restricted conditions.
+This could also explain why, in birds, torpor was restricted to females in the Puerto Rican tody (Todus mexicanus) (Merola-Zwartjes and Ligon, 2000), and hypothermia was deeper in females compared to males in Eurasian skylarks (Alauda arvensis) and blue tits (Nord et al., 2009; Powolny et al., 2016).
+Finally, in chicken models, low temperature combined with fasting, suppressed hepatic DIO2 and serum

+T3 level (Ikegami et al., 2015), which suggest that THs may also function as a regulatory mechanism for facultative hypothermia in cold and food-restricted conditions.